Who to contact

-We have two changing facilities and a down stairs toilet providing consideration and for users.
+We have two changing facilities and a down stairs toilet providing consideration for users.

-Our rooms are laid out with children in mind with regards to accessibility and labelling of resources.
+Our rooms are laid out with children in mind with regards to accessibility and placement of resources.

 How will you support my child's transition to a new setting or school?

 It is of paramount importance to Alphabets Nursery that all children in our care should be treated with consideration and the greatest care.
 We will endeavour to make your child feel comfortable and at home in a new environment making the transition as smooth as possible.

 WE WILL ENSURE THAT:-

 A key person/buddy is available for each child to meet, with parents.